-The best way to learn about Zen, is to participate in one of our evening meditation sessions in Brisbane or Samford.
-We always give introductions on Zen practice to newcomers at any given event.
+The best way to learn about Zen, is to visit and participate in one of our evening practice groups in Brisbane or Samford.
+We always provide an introduction to Zen practice to newcomers at any given event.

 After completing the lectures, and perhaps after some practice periods, it is possible to become a formal student or member of Pathway Zen.
-This is usually a path taken by those who can incorporate daily Zen practice into their life.
+This is usually a path taken by those who aim to incorporate daily Zen practice into their life.

 What is Zen?